 To turn on performance mode in OS X El Capitan 10.11 and later, use the

 nvram command to adjust the boot-args NVRAM variable.
-If you reset NVRAM, this setting will be cleared.
+If you reset NVRAM, this setting is cleared.

 This command displays the boot-args NVRAM variable.
 If you see serverperfmode=1, performance mode is already turned on.